-Why are VR and AR always fighting, cant we all just get along?
+Why are VR and AR always fighting?
+Cant, we all get along?
 The solution?
 Mixed reality is born!
 Nothing dramatically new here if you've been following Hololens.
-What I'm most excited about here is that we'll finally start seeing some affordable headsets this fall supporting Windows.
-You can pre-order a developer headset from Acer or HP for around $300 bucks today at the Microsoft store.
+What I'm most excited about here is that we'll finally start seeing affordable headsets supporting Windows this fall.
+At the Microsoft store, you can pre-order a developer headset from Acer or HP for around $300 bucks.
 I've opted for the HP, and I'm looking forward to playing more with the mixed reality dev kit later this summer.

 AI, ML, DL, and Cognitive services for everyone!

 Depending on where you live on the developer spectrum, there is something in this for you.
-Scientist's have R Studio (OSS) support in SQL Server & Azure Services, Developers have Azure ML Studio & Cognitive services, and in Big data you've got Deep learning and the new Azure GPU clusters along with new R and Python runtime support in SQL Server 2017.
-What I'm most interested in on the application development side are leveraging more of the Cognitive services, especially some of the new API's launched at BUILD this year.
-I have used the Language Understanding Intelligent Services (LUIS), which is totally named to have a cool acronym, while developing with Bot Framework, and plan to use some of the new Language API's in upcoming applications.
-Really excited about the new Speech and Knowledge API's as well, so many interesting ways to use that technology...and who wouldn't' want to us the Custom Speech Service in something!
+Scientist's have R Studio (OSS) support in SQL Server & Azure Services, Developers have Azure ML Studio & Cognitive services, and in Big data, you've got Deep learning and the new Azure GPU clusters along with new R and Python runtime support in SQL Server 2017.
+What I'm most interested in on the application development side is leveraging more of the Cognitive Services, especially some of the new APIs launched at BUILD this year.
+I have used the Language Understanding Intelligent Services (LUIS), which is totally named to have a cool acronym while developing with Bot Framework, and I plan to use some of the new Language APIs in upcoming applications.
+Really excited about the new Speech and Knowledge APIs as well; so many exciting ways to use that technology...and who wouldn't want to use the Custom Speech Service in something!

 - Cognitive Services / Docs & Info